“I have tried to channel

-So this website is to provide information, to raise awareness but to also give hope.
-I felt alone for many years lost in the dark cocoon of Birth Trauma and PTSD but I found I could break free and find the light again.
+My wish with this website is to provide information, to raise awareness but to also give hope.
+I felt alone for many years lost in the dark cocoon of Birth Trauma and PTSD, but I found I could break free and find the light again.

 The birth of her baby can affect a woman for the rest of her life, it may not be possible to completely prevent birth trauma but what we can do is support women when things do go wrong and make sure that we show them love, compassion, kindness and help, even at the darkest times, so they believe that they will recover and leave the dark cocoon like a beautiful butterfly to see the light again.